openlawlibrary/taf/specification/taf-spec.md

 As previously mentioned, target repositories are specified in `repositories.json`, and through the combined information stored in this file along with `mirrors.json`, their URLs are defined.
 The updater uses this information in order to initially clone these repositories.
-The specifics of this cloning process will be discussed in greater detail in a later section.

-Now, let's consider an example where we have three target repositories: `namespace1/repo1`, `namespace1/repo2`, and `namespace1/repo3` and freshly initialized authentication repository containing TUF metadata files and initial target files (for simplicity, let's assume that there are only the two necessary files, `repositories.json` and `mirrors.json` and that there are no references to other authentication repositories):
+Let's consider an example where we have three target repositories: `namespace1/repo1`, `namespace1/repo2`, `namespace1/repo3` and newly set up authentication repository containing TUF metadata files and initial target files.
+Let's assume that there are only the two necessary files, `repositories.json` and `mirrors.json` and that there are no references to other authentication repositories:

 ```markdown
 - metadata/